 - 3. Select Yes. - 4.
-Use the Rotary knob or the Channel Up and Channel Down buttons on a Raymic handset to cycle through the available numbers and press OK to confirm each number and move to the next digit.
+Use the Channel Up and Channel Down buttons to cycle through the available numbers and press OK to confirm each number and move to the next digit.

 You should only enter the unique 9 digit MMSI number provided by your licensing authority.